-You must wait the full duration of shutdown_timeout_mins before cycling power to the SPU, regardless of whether AC power has been restored.
+You must wait the full duration of shutdown\timeout\mins before cycling power to the SPU, regardless of whether AC power has been restored.
 Once activated, the UPS will turn off after that period of time.

+If you are configuring more than one UPS, list their device special files on separate lines in priority order.
+Make sure the most important UPS (that is, for the SPUs) is the first one listed.

 - b.
-If you are configuring more than one UPS, list their device special files on separate lines in priority order.
-Make sure the most important UPS (that is, for the SPUs) is the first one listed. - c.
 If a UPS governs peripheral devices and external bus extenders, it should be configured to send and log messages, but not to initiate a system shutdown.
-To use this option, set upstty for that UPS to MSG_ONLY.
-(If you are using SAM, MSG_ONLY is referred to as noncritical operation.) - d.
-Print a copy of your /etc/ups_conf file so that you can refer to it when cabling the UPS hardware.
+To use this option, set upstty for that UPS to MSG\ONLY.
+(If you are using SAM, MSG\ONLY is referred to as noncritical operation.) - c.
+Print a copy of your /etc/ups\conf file so that you can refer to it when cabling the UPS hardware.
 You will want to verify that the device special file associated with upstty matches that used by the UPS.
-For example, upstty:/dev/tty0pl specifies that the UPS is plugged into the second port (p1) of an RS-232 MDP connected to an interface card at card instance 0. - 5.
+For example, upstty:/dev/tty0p1 specifies that the UPS is plugged into the second port (p1) of an RS-232 MDP connected to an interface card at card instance 0. - Step 5.
 Bring the system down to a halt (shutdown -h), then turn power off.
 Install the UPS hardware, following instructions provided in the hardware documentation.
-Also see the cabling information provided in "Cabling Guidelines", earlier in this chapter. - 6.
+Also see the cabling information provided in "Cabling Guidelines", earlier in this chapter. - Step 6.
 Power up the peripherals, PowerTrust, then SPU.
 On rebooting, HP-UX will configure all connected components.
 Everything connected to the UPS will be protected against sudden power failure.